Publications

 Female labor force participation varies significantly even among countries with similar levels of economic development.
 Recent studies have shown that gender norms can help explain these differences in women's work, but the channels through which norms impact women's employment decisions are not well understood.
 We present novel data on spouses' preferences and perceptions of community attitudes about female labor in rural India and document associations with female work.
 We find that the perceived social cost of women's work falls on men and that husbands' opposition to female labor is associated with their wives' lower take-up of employment.

-Working Papers
+Working Papers and Work in Progress

-The Economics of Caste Norms: Purity, Status, and Women's Work in India, with Patrick Agte (2024).
+The Economics of Caste Norms: Purity, Status, and Women's Work in India, with Patrick Agte (2025).

 Caste norms, the religious and social rules that underpin the Hindu caste system, impose strong constraints on behavior: women should stay secluded within the home, caste groups should stay segregated, and certain foods should not be eaten.
 This paper shows that caste norms are weakened when Hindus live alongside Adivasis, an indigenous minority outside of the caste system.
 Using a number of estimation strategies, including a historical natural experiment that led to local variation in Adivasi population share, we show that having more Adivasi neighbors decreases Hindus’ adherence to a wide range of caste rules.
 Hindu women in Adivasi-majority villages are 50% more likely to work and have substantially higher earnings.
 Individuals higher on the caste hierarchy are less likely to practice “untouchability” towards those lower than them and villages are more likely to be integrated.
 We argue that Hindus adhere to caste norms as an investment in status within the caste system, and that this investment is less valuable when Adivasis—a lower-status out-group—form a larger share of the village population.
 Consistent with this explanation, caste norms are weaker in areas where British colonial policy led Adivasis to hold more land and political power, increasing the returns to social and economic interactions with Adivasis independent of their population share.